mabdullah525/Boot-strap-Website/README.md

 ## 🚀 About this project
  This is the Wolf technical website template.

-* Only html or css and little bit javascript use in this project
+* Only html or css and Bootstrap5 use in this project

 ## How to download ?